What is the sharing economy?

 I jumped in a car with an all female rideshare service.
 The story looks at why this service exists and the freedom it’s giving to female passengers and drivers.
 Thanks to @shebahrideshare #uber #women #rideshare https://t.co/8v5vDxZWss

 — Taylor Denny (@taylor_denny) June 8, 2018

-Formed while contemplating a house overloaded with baby equipment, Kindershare founders sought to create a community of parents who were willing to lend out baby equipment they weren’t using to new, travelling, or product-testing parents, helping them free up some of the clutter of their homes and earn a little cash on the side.
-A simple idea done simply, you either list or search for a product, and wait for the requests or options to come in.
-A clever idea to reduce the wastage and costs that can come with buying endless items for fast-growing children, and to help parents make back a little money.
+Formed while contemplating a house overloaded with baby equipment, Kindershare’s founders sought to create a community of parents who were willing to lend out baby equipment they weren’t using to new, travelling, or product-testing parents, helping them free up some of the clutter of their homes and earn a little cash on the side.
+A simple idea done simply, you either list or search for a product, and wait for the requests or options.
+A clever idea that could help reduce the wastage and costs that can come with buying items for fast-growing children, and to help parents make back a little money.

 Kindershare is a peer-to-peer network facilitating the rental of baby equipment: https://t.co/nMr7S586sM

 — STARTUP DAILY (@StartupDailyANZ) January 22, 2018